builtmighty/woocommerce-fastspring-payment-gateway/readme.txt

 = 2.3.0 =
 * Improved checkout process reliability by adding an `isCheckoutProcessing` flag to prevent double submissions and duplicate orders.
 * Enhanced event handling for the `#place_order` button to support both click and keyboard events, restricting form submission to valid user actions (only on Enter key for keyboard events).

+= 2.4.0 =

+* Enhanced temporary order handling by persisting applied coupons and discount data in order meta for improved reliability.
+* Added static is_temp_order method for consistent and reusable temporary order identification.
+* Refactored codebase to use is_temp_order for all temporary order checks.
+* During temporary order creation, applied coupons are now backed up, removed from the cart, and restored after order creation to maintain cart consistency.
+* Applied coupons and discount totals are now stored in the _fs_temp_order_data meta key, with new wc_fs_temp_order_data filter and wc_fs_update_temp_order_meta action for extensibility.
+* Discounts are now applied to finalized orders using data from temporary order meta, not the current cart, ensuring accuracy.
+* Temporary order meta (_fs_temp_order_data) is now deleted when converting to an actual order, preventing stale or orphaned data.